 When to Go to Veliko Tarnovo

 Summer in Veliko Tarnovo is warm and sunny, with temperatures between June to mid-September ranging from 16-24°C (60-76°F).
 This is also the busiest time of year for tourists.
 If you visit during this time, make sure you book your accommodations in advance as hostels are limited.

 Fall (September-November) and spring (March-May) are the shoulder seasons, with temperatures rarely dropping below 6°C (43°F) or going above 24°C (76°F).
 This is an excellent time to visit if you want to avoid the crowds and if you want to do some hiking.

 How to Stay Safe in Veliko Tarnovo

-While scams here are rare, if you’re worried about getting ripped off you can read about common travel scams to avoid right here.
+While scams here are rare here, you can read about common travel scams to avoid right here.

 The most important piece of advice I can offer is to purchase good travel insurance.
 Travel insurance will protect you against illness, injury, theft, and cancellations.
 It’s comprehensive protection in case anything goes wrong.
 I never go on a trip without it as I’ve had to use it many times in the past.